-There’s no doubt that the pandemic has upended the business processes of every industry, insurance included.
-Consumer behavior has shifted dramatically, and players within the sector have had to rethink priorities for 2022 and beyond.
+There’s no doubt that business processes undergo a drastic change in many industries, insurance included.
+Consumer behavior has shifted dramatically, and players within the sector have to rethink their priorities.

 Deloitte